-HP Recovery Manager software allows you to remove the HP Recovery partition (select products only) to free up hard drive space.
+HP Recovery Manager software allows you to remove the HP Recovery partition to free up hard drive space.

-IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP Recovery media.
-Before removing the Recovery partition, create HP Recovery media.
-See Creating HP Recovery media (select products only) on page 51.
+- IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP Recovery media from the HP Recovery partition.
+So before you remove the Recovery partition, create HP Recovery media; see Using HP Recovery media (select products only) on page 50. - NOTE: The Remove Recovery Partition option is only available on products that support this function.